Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 4. FluentU

 Everyone loves a video break, especially when it’s for something fun.
-FluentU is a language learning program that’s based on authentic video learning.
-Play videos like movie trailers, music videos and news segments for your students for a lesson in listening that revolves around real native English.
+FluentU is a language learning program based on authentic video learning.
+Play videos like movie trailers, music videos and news segments for a lesson in listening that revolves around real native English.

 And you know they won’t get lost in the weeds of advanced vocab since every word in the subtitles can be clicked for an instant definition.
 Students (and teachers) can also create flashcard decks that test students using personalized quizzes.